KastnerRG/Read_the_docs/docs/axi4.rst

 2) Vivado: Generating bitstream from RTL code
 ---------------------------------------------

-In this section we import our RTL code from last section, add some required IPs, and generate our bitstream
+In this section we import our RTL code from last section, add some required IPs, and generate our bitstream.

 2.1) Create a new Vivado project
 ################################